Quantum spin Hall effect protected by spin U(1) quasisymmetry

-\textbf{Spin $U$(1) quasi-symmetry.$-$} Quasi-symmetry was originally introduced to account for the near degeneracies and the resultant large berry curvature in CoSi \cite{quasi_np,quasi_prb}.
-Later, a generic theory on quasi-symmetry was developed, expanding the conventional group theory to address questions regarding large-or-small splittings \cite{quasi_JY}.
-Specifically, quasi-symmetry describes the hidden symmetry within a specific degenerate eigensubspace under the unperturbed Hamiltonian $H_{0}$, thereby forming an enlarged group beyond the symmetry group of $H_{0}$ (denoted as $\mathcal{G}_{H_{0}}$) \cite{quasi_JY}.
-Importantly, the presence of quasi-symmetry constrains the symmetry-lowering interactions $H^{\prime}$ to operate only as a second-order effect.
-For instance, the subspace formed by the doubly degenerate spin eigenstates, $\left | \uparrow \right \rangle$ and $\left | \downarrow \right \rangle$, is invariant under spin $U$(1) symmetry operator $e^{i\theta \sigma_{z}}$.
-When adding a spin-mixing interaction $H^{\prime}$, the term $\left\langle \uparrow \right | H^{\prime} \left |\downarrow \right\rangle$, if invariant under all operations in $\mathcal{G}_{H_{0}}$, is allowed to be non-zero as a first-order perturbation effect.
-However, the inherent spin $U$(1) symmetry within the spin eigensubspace gives that
+$Spin$ U(1) $quasisymmetry.\quad$ Quasisymmetry was originally introduced to account for the near band-degeneracies and the resultant large berry curvature in CoSi \cite{quasi_np,quasi_prb}.
+Later, a generic theory on quasisymmetry was developed, expanding the conventional group theory to address questions regarding large-or-small splittings \cite{quasi_JY}.
+Specifically, quasisymmetry describes the hidden symmetry within a specific degenerate eigensubspace under the unperturbed Hamiltonian $H_{0}$, thereby forming an enlarged group beyond the symmetry group of $H_{0}$ (denoted as $\mathcal{G}_{H_{0}}$) \cite{quasi_JY}.
+Importantly, the presence of quasisymmetry constrains the symmetry-lowering interactions $H^{\prime}$ to operate only as a second-order effect.
+Considering the subspace formed by the spin eigenstates, $\left | \uparrow \right \rangle$ and $\left | \downarrow \right \rangle$, it is invariant under spin U(1) symmetry operator $e^{i\theta \sigma_{z}}$.
+When adding a spin-mixing perturbation $H^{\prime}$, the term $\left\langle \uparrow \right | H^{\prime} \left |\downarrow \right\rangle$, characterizing the first-order perturbation breaking the spin U(1) symmetry, is allowed to be non-zero if it remains invariant under all operations in $\mathcal{G}_{H_{0}}$.
+However, the inherent spin U(1) symmetry within the spin eigensubspace gives that